-Each week, the Allentown Art Museum will feature a new activity to put creative minds to work.
+The Allentown Art Museum features activities to put creative minds to work.
 These activities are posted online and are appropriate for all ages, and even give you the chance to win a prize!
 In addition, you can check out coloring pages, story boards, and more.

 The team at ArtsQuest is no stranger to bringing the community together for gatherings and events.
-While in-person events are on hold, they're taking things to the digital front offering a variety of interactive at-home experiences including live-streams of concerts, move talks, comedy workshops, art classes, storytimes, and more.
+While in-person events are on hold, they're taking things to the digital front offering a variety of interactive at-home experiences including livestreams of concerts, movie talks, comedy workshops, art classes, story times, and more.
 Check out the full roundup of offerings & daily schedules here.

 Did you know the Bach Choir of Bethlehem is the oldest Bach Choir in the nation?
-Tune into their "Moment of Comfort" series to watching recordings of some of the most memorial performances.
+Tune into their "Moment of Comfort" series to watch recordings of some of their most memorial performances.

 The Baum School created a series on online instructional art classes called "Artist-In-Your-Residence."
-Find these sessions on their Youtube channel, as well as shared to Facebook and IGTV.
-Tune in weekly for new content.
+Find these sessions on their YouTube channel, as well as shared to Facebook and Instagram.

 Tune into live story hours from the Book & Puppet Co., a children's bookstore based in Easton.
-They'll be streaming live on Facebook with entertaining presentations that are sure to keep little ones smiling.
+They regularly stream live on Facebook with entertaining presentations that are sure to keep little ones smiling.

 The Delaware & Lehigh National Heritage Corridor (D&L) educators are connecting you with the area’s heritage and environment through virtual programs, initiatives, and events.
 Get involved in one of the many D&L Programs, including the Adventures Aloud: a video reading series from the National Canal Museum, featuring museum staff in period dress, these readings bring canal history to life.
-Also, register and take the Get Your Tail on the Trail 165-Mile Challenge with the D&L National Heritage Corridor and St. Luke's University Health Network.
-Log 165 miles between May 1 and November 2 to stay fit and earn a prize.
-Even with COVID-19, hiking, walking, running, and biking outside poses little or no risk, provided you aren't exercising in large groups and are keeping your distance when passing people.
-Exercise along with virtual tours of different parts of the trail and virtual workouts from St. Luke's.
+If you’re looking to get outside, the D&L Trail has an adventure for you.
+Their Bike Out Guide and Interactive Trail Map are just two resources to help you plan the perfect trip.

 Missing the thrills of roller coasters?
-You can take a virtual ride on favorites like Thunderhawk, Talon, Steeel Force, and more!
+You can take a virtual ride on favorites like Thunderhawk, Talon, Steel Force, and more!
 Plus, Dorney Park gives you ideas for at-home activities where you can build your own amusement park or ride.
-For something a little more easy-going, print out one of their Planet Snoopy-inspired coloring pages.
+For something a little more easy-going, print out one of their Planet Snoopy-inspired coloring pages..